Process vs. Procedure: Navigating The Path To Organizational Efficiency

 Process and procedure

-Defining Processes and Procedures
+Defining Processes And Procedures

 To clarify the distinction between processes and procedures, let's begin by defining each term: